telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 * Only a trial version is installed on your development machine, but you already have a commercial license, yet you never installed the commercial version.
 * The wizard did not properly detect the installed version.

 The cause are wrong paths to the needed web assets.
+To resolve this open the index file:

+* `wwwroot/index.html` for a WebAssembly Blazor app
+* `~/Pages/_Host.cshtml` for a Server-Side Blazor app using .NET 3.x or .NET 5
-The solution is to open the index file (`wwwroot/index.html` for a WebAssembly app and `Pages/_Host.cshtml` for a server-side Blazor app) and look for the comments left by the wizard.
+* `~/Pages/_Layout.cshtml` for a Server-Side Blazor app using.NET 6

+Look for the comments left by the wizard.
 The comments are in the `<head>` near the Telerik assets and show the correct paths for a trial and commercial license.

 ### Extra Shared Folder